 When bending your part, we will place the punch EXACTLY on the bend line in your drawing.

 As a result, your part may contain shallow, cosmetic scratching and small edge burrs, particularly on the bottom side of the cut edge.
-We are working on expanding our finishing capabilities, but for now, this is not something we are capable of doing for you.
-If your part needs to be ready to paint or ready to ship to a customer when you receive it, we recommend for now that you find a full-service fabrication shop that has the equipment to finish your parts as needed.
+We are working on expanding our capabilities to include finishing operations, but for now, if you need pristine parts, we recommend that you find a full-service fabrication shop that can provide clean, scratch-free parts.